twliu-dorian/dorianliu-homepage/_pages/teaching.md

   - /teaching.html
 ---

-I’ve contributed as a **Teaching Assistant** for several Computer Science courses at Johns Hopkins University.
+I’ve contributed as a **Teaching Assistant** for multiple Computer Science courses at Johns Hopkins University.

 ---